List of Courage the Cowardly Dog characters: The Duck Brothers

-The Duck BrothersVoiced by Will RyanThe Duck Brothers are three space ducks who are brothers.
+The Duck Brothers are three space ducks who are brothers.
 Their names are Donnie, Clyde, and Payne.
 One of them is always laying eggs even though he is male.
 They appear in two episodes, the first in which two of them abduct Muriel and place a mind-control device on her for their own purposes.
 Courage tries to rescue Muriel, only to find that the duck brothers were planning a rescue mission of their own (to save the other duck brother, who has been captured by the United States Government and is about to be made into dinner.)
 Courage volunteers to be mind-controlled instead, and they save the third brother.
 The three duck brothers reunite and leave.
 Two of the brothers make a cameo appearance in "Ball of Revenge", where they play guitars and perform as the half-time show.

-The Hunchback of NowhereVoiced by Allen SwiftThe Hunchback of Nowhere is a strange and enigmatic character who has made only one appearance in the first season, in an episode of the same name.
-In appearance he is a short, facially-deformed little man who is hunchbacked, carrying with him a series of bells.
-Traveling across Nowhere in the middle of a rainy season, the Hunchback tried to find sanctuary among the locals only to be turned away by them based on his disfigured appearance.
-However, he is friendly and makes friends with Courage in the barn, where the Hunchback goes after being turned away by Eustace.
-He finally teaches Eustace that it is what is on the inside that counts.